 Research has found that enterprise and mid-sized companies are beginning to rely more on technical SEO and content development to increase and maintain search presence, than other traditional global marketing channels.

 Content marketing is becoming increasingly popular as it not only creates brand awareness, but stimulates interest around a variety of topics through mediums such as blogs, press releases and social media posts.
-This type of marketing can add value to your clients’ brand, train and educate their customers on your clients’ products or services, and maintain a positive ‘digital’ image.
+This type of marketing can add value to your clients’ brands, train and educate their customers on your clients’ products or services, and maintain a positive ‘digital’ image.